 - CBC is an abundant phytocannabinoid, and studies suggest that it may help with releif.

 - CBN is believed to have potential immunosuppressive properties through binding to the CB2 receptor.

 These are just a few of the cannabinoids that are present in the hemp plant.

 The cannabis plant’s minor cannabinoids are proving through research to act as agonists and antagonists at various receptors, including the CB1 and CB2 receptors, which are CDC and THC’s primary targets.
-Other receptors impacted by minor cannabinoids are the serotonin (feel good) receptors and TRP receptors (regulate inflammatory mediators and more).
+Other receptors impacted by minor cannabinoids are the serotonin (feel good) receptors and TRP receptors (regulate mediators and more).
 Researchers have found that minor cannabinoids activate multiple cell signaling pathways.
-Due to synergistic activity, they may provide the basis for the studied therapeutic actions, like treating pain and skin disorders.
+Due to synergistic activity, they may provide the basis for the studied therapeutic actions, like treating skin disorders.

 Terpenes May Play a Role